If you have any questions that are not covered below, please feel free to submit them to us via the contact page.

 The galaxy is almost infinite in size (millions of planets) and with all players in the same galaxy.
-You can also create private games for you and your friends in smaller arenas and adjust many gameplay parameters.
+You will also be able to create private games for you and your friends in smaller arenas and adjust many gameplay parameters.

 Why is Beyond Dark the world’s first ‘Space Strategy MMO’?

 Most space MMO games are not RTSs.
 Existing space MMO games allow you to pilot ships, which can be fun, but this is not what we are doing in Beyond Dark.
 Beyond Dark is about vast empire management; attack, defense, exploration, technology, stealth, power, and diplomacy – all in a persistent online universe.

 Good players value planning, take calculated risks, forge alliances, trade, broker information and make good use of military force.
 Yet Beyond Dark is also immersive, allowing you to zoom in to view individual ships in amazing detail, or zoom out to see the explored galaxy and strategic maps.

 Existing space pilot MMOs divide space into logical areas, and you hyperjump between them.
 This works, but is kind of cheating, because space is not really contiguous, as each area is implemented as a separate ‘level’.
 In Beyond Dark space is truly contiguous.

 There are a couple of other ‘Space Strategy MMOs’ attempts out there, but they struggled with the technology and as a result have quite limited galaxy sizes and numbers of players – hence they are MMO in name but did not really achieve a massive environment on the scale of a real galaxy and do not offer a true RTS MMO experience.

 Eve lets you pilot individual ships, which can be good fun, but the only similarity between Eve and Beyond Dark is that they are both set in space.